Dynamical Survival Analysis for Modeling Hazard Functions with Nonlinear Systems: Real Data Application

 \section{Real Data Application}

-To illustrate the use of the proposed methods in real-life applications, we apply the sinusoidal hazard model (Eq.~\eqref{eq:ht.sinusoidal}) to the well-known \texttt{lung} survival dataset from the \texttt{survival} package in R. The dataset consists of $228$ subjects with advanced lung cancer from the North Central Cancer Treatment Group.
-In this cohort, initiation and cycles of systemic therapy, recovery–toxicity phases, and changes in clinical monitoring can induce temporal fluctuations in the instantaneous risk of death, rather than a strictly monotone or single–peak pattern.
-The sinusoidal baseline provides a parsimonious representation of such alternating risk levels, modeling deviations around a long–run level while estimating the oscillation frequency \(\omega\) directly from the data (without imposing a fixed calendar period).
-We analyze the intercept–only baseline to characterize the underlying hazard shape; covariates are omitted here to focus inference on the baseline dynamics.
+In this section, we analyze a dataset from a clinical trial in gastric oncology that contains right-censored survival data.
+The gastric cancer data were collected by the Gastrointestinal Tumor Study Group in 1982 and are freely accessible through the R package \texttt{coxphw}.
+The dataset includes information on 90 patients diagnosed with locally advanced gastric cancer.
+First, we inspected the observed event times to assess the pattern of failures.
+The events appear to be concentrated in the early to intermediate follow-up period, with fewer occurring later, suggesting that the risk of failure may vary over time rather than remaining constant.

+Standard parametric models such as the Weibull and lognormal distributions impose restrictive hazard shapes, with the Weibull allowing only monotone hazards and the lognormal producing a single peak.
+These forms may not adequately capture more complex time-varying behavior.
+Therefore, more flexible hazard formulations, such as sinusoidal and oscillatory models, may be appropriate for describing the underlying risk pattern.
+Therefore, we employ underdamped oscillatory, sinusoidal, and population dynamics hazard models and compare them with logistic growth, Weibull, and lognormal hazard models.

 To choose the initial parameters, we employ simple data-driven values that are consistent with the local interpretation of the model.
-Specifically, the initial parameter values are chosen to correspond to the survival function $S(\Delta t)$, $S(2\Delta t)$, and $S(3\Delta t)$ for a small time step $\Delta t$.
-Further details can be found in \cite{christen2024dynamic}.
-Following same argument, for the hazrad model in (Eq.~\ref{eq:ht.sinusoidal}), we have
+Specifically, the initial parameter values are chosen to correspond to the survival function values $S(\Delta t)$, $S(2\Delta t)$, and $S(3\Delta t)$ for a small time step $\Delta t$.
+In this analysis, $\Delta t$ is selected as two weeks.
+The corresponding survival probabilities are computed directly from the observed data using the proportion of individuals who have not experienced the event by the given time.
+Since the sample size is $n=90$ and the cumulative number of observed failures by days $14$, $28$, and $42$ is $1$, $2$, and $3$, respectively, the empirical survival probabilities are